“In the midst of pain, I received peace, at the point of death, my freedom. And though I will die a condemned man, I will live eternally pardoned.

 “Why?” demanded Pilate as he finished getting dressed.

 “These Jews and their feast,” Pilate growled as he walked out of the room to join the soldier who was waiting for him.
-Together the two men went to the place where the high priest where waiting.
+Together the two men went to the place where the Jews were waiting.

-The soft flickering light from the torches illuminated the area in front of the praetorium, as the mob that had arrested Jesus waited for Pilate to come and pass judgment.
+The soft flickering light from the torches illuminated the courtyard in front of the Praetorium, as the mob that had arrested Jesus waited for Pilate to come and pass judgment.
 Wiping the sleep from his eyes, Pilate came out to them and said,

 “What accusation do you bring against this man?”

 “He is a criminal,” they responded.